Dr. John Queener

-Ms. McDay is licensed Independent Social Worker with supervisory designation.
-Ms. McDay is currently The Coordinator of Clinical and Case Management Services at Minority Behavioral Health Group in Akron, Ohio.
-Minority Behavioral Health Group is nationally accredited, black owned Mental Health agency located in Akron, Ohio.
+Ms. McDay is a licensed Independent Social Worker with supervisory designation.
+Ms. McDay is currently a consultant at Minority Behavioral Health Group in Akron, Ohio.
 Ms. McDay has extensive expertise in implementing culturally based interventions in psychotherapy using Optimal Theory Conceptualization and Belief System Analysis developed by Dr. Linda James Myers (1988).
 Grounded in African psychology and philosophy Optimal Conceptual Theory examines the history of oppression in persons of African descent.

 Dr. Curtis Williams II

 Community Relations Manager/ Therapist